nntoan/devilbox/docs/vhost-gen/customize-specific-virtual-host.rst

 What is vhost-gen
 -----------------

-``vhost-gen`` is a python script which is able to dynamically generate Apache 2.2, Apache 2.4 and Nginx virtual host or reverse proxy configuration files.
+``vhost-gen`` is a python script which is able to dynamically generate Apache 2.4 and Nginx virtual host or reverse proxy configuration files.

 It is intended to be used by other means of automation such as change of directories or change of